 - All personal belongings: backpacks, bags, coats, hats, books, notes, cell phone, etc.; are to be left by the entrance of the room in which the exam is given.
 Hats with brims cannot be worn during exams. - Food is not permitted during the exam. - Cell phones should be off.
-For any student who uses a cell phone to tell time, you will need to either use the clock in the room, or a wrist watch. - Students are not permitted to talk with one another for any reason during the exam. - Questions about the exam items will not be permitted.
-If for some reason a student has a question that one feels must be asked, one can instead write the question on the exam packet, next to the item number.
-The "questioned" item must be answered, or no credit will be given. - If you have a formatting question about the exam, you may raise your hand and the proctor will address it.
-An example of a formatting question is a misnumbered item or mis-numbered page.
-If there is a formatting error, the proctor will alert all students. - While we encourage each student to use the restroom prior to the exam, if it becomes absolutely necessary to use the restroom, please follow the following procedure: - i.
+For any student who uses a cell phone to tell time, you will need to either use the clock in the room, or a wristwatch. - Students are not permitted to talk with one another for any reason during the exam. - Questions about the exam items will not be permitted.
+If for some reason a student has a question that one feels must be asked, one can use the notes feature on Examsoft to write a question for faculty review.
+The "questioned" item must be answered, or no credit will be given. - While we encourage each student to use the restroom prior to the exam, if it becomes absolutely necessary to use the restroom, please follow the following procedure: - i.
 Raise your hand to request the break. - ii.
-Only one student can leave at a time.

-- iii.
-Leave your exam with the proctor. - iv.
-Do not take any personal belongings of any type with you. - When you are finished with your exam, leave it with the proctor, then get your personal belongings and leave as quickly and quietly as possible.
-Communication with anyone in the room, even if you are finished with your exam, will not be tolerated. - When just outside the exam room, please be respectful of those taking the test, and remain quiet until you leave the area. - Adherence to the Honor Code is assumed and expected.
+Only one student can leave at a time. - iii.
+Show the proctor that you have hidden your exam on your device. - iv.
+Do not take any personal belongings of any type with you. - When you are finished with your exam, submit it on ExamSoft and show the proctor the screen with confirmation.
+Then get your personal belongings and leave as quickly and quietly as possible.
+Do not communicate with anyone in the room, even if you are finished with your exam. - When just outside the exam room, please be respectful of those taking the test, and remain quiet until you leave the area. - Adherence to the Honor Code is assumed and expected.
 All students have the responsibility during examinations to neither to give information nor to seek it from another student, or from any unauthorized source.
 If there is any clear evidence of any student violating this rule, the proctor will have that student turn in his/her examination immediately and leave the room.
-(A confiscated paper is equal to a failed examination).
+(A confiscated exam is equal to a failed examination).
 The Ethics Committee will review any student whose examination has been confiscated.